ginestah/ginestah/README.md

 ### Hi there 👋
 My name is Huck, I am looking for a junior Software Engineering position! <br>
-I would like to work with a company that is Environmentally conscious, and growth oriented.<br>
+I would like to work with a company that is environmentally conscious, and growth oriented.<br>
 I enjoy working with React, JavaScript, and Ruby.
 But I also look forward to learning more tools, and I am always open to ideas.

 <!--